EdgeTX/edgetx-sdcard/README.md

 # EdgeTX SD Card Contents

-This repo contains the Updated SD Card contents for all EdgeTX Radios.
+This repo contains the SD Card contents for all supported EdgeTX Radios.

 ### Platforms

-All platforms here are based on screen size/color. <br>
+The contents of this repository are organised by color type and screen size, with zip archives generated for each color type and screen size.

 - **c480x272.zip** (480x272 landscape orientation color screen radios)
     - TX16s / TX16s mkII